 All units in the Diploma of Agriculture listed on training.gov are available by RPL.

-Group Agribusiness A AHCAGB518 Develop climate risk management strategies B AHCAGB519 Plan and monitor production processes A AHCAGB513 Develop a farm plan B AHCAGB512 Plan and manage infrastructure A AHCSOL505 Monitor and manage soils for production Livestock A AHCLSK503 Develop and implement a breeding strategy A AHCLSK504 Develop livestock health and welfare strategies A AHCLSK505 Develop production plans for livestock B AHCORG402 Manage organic livestock production Cropping B AHCCHM501 Develop and manage a chemical use strategy A AHCBAC507 Develop production plans for crops A AHCBAC509 Plan and manage long-term weed, pest and/or disease control in crops A AHCBAC508 Apply plant biology to agronomic practices Business A AHCBUS513 Market products and services A AHCBUS516 Develop and review a business plan A AHCBUS517 Monitor and review business performance B AHCBUS518 Prepare and monitor budgets and financial reports B AHCWRK502 Collect and manage data Soils Other AHCSOL401 Sample soils ad interpret results A AHCSOL505 Monitor and manage soils for production A AHCSOL502/VU21626 Manage soils to enhance sustainability Work Health and Safety Other AHCWHS401 Maintain work health and safety processes A AHCWHS502 Manage work health and safety processes
+Group Agribusiness A AHCAGB518 Develop climate risk management strategies A AHCAGB513 Develop a farm plan B AHCAGB512 Plan and manage infrastructure A AHCSOL505 Monitor and manage soils for production Livestock A AHCLSK503 Develop and implement a breeding strategy A AHCLSK504 Develop livestock health and welfare strategies A AHCLSK505 Develop production plans for livestock B AHCORG402 Manage organic livestock production Cropping B AHCCHM501 Develop and manage a chemical use strategy A AHCBAC507 Develop production plans for crops A AHCBAC509 Plan and manage long-term weed, pest and/or disease control in crops A AHCBAC508 Apply plant biology to agronomic practices Business A AHCBUS513 Market products and services A AHCBUS516 Develop and review a business plan A AHCBUS517 Monitor and review business performance B AHCBUS518 Prepare and monitor budgets and financial reports B AHCWRK502 Collect and manage data Soils Other AHCSOL401 Sample soils and interpret results A AHCSOL505 Monitor and manage soils for production A AHCSOL502/VU21626 Manage soils to enhance sustainability Work Health and Safety Other AHCWHS401 Maintain work health and safety processes A AHCWHS502 Manage work health and safety processes

 Your fee for this course will depend on the the availability of a subsidy from your State and your eligibility.
 To view a summary of all current course fees and subsidies please click here or contact our office for more information.